 As I walked, I saw thin blades of green grass poking through the soil.
 I heard birds singing, children playing and I greeted neighbors with a friendly hello as they passed by.

 When I got home, I walked through my yard and noticed that my crocuses were blooming.
-Their delicate, soft lilac petals whispered hope.
+Their delicate, soft lilac colored petals whispered hope.

 My tiny crocuses didn’t labor or spin.
-The passage from Matthew 6 :25-34 about worry sprang to mind.
+The passage from Matthew 6 :25-34 about worry came to mind.
 Just as my Heavenly Father takes care of my spring blooms, He will take care of me.

 Peace returned with an assurance that I would have what I needed with each step I took that day and in the future.
 God’s grace met me as my attention shifted from all the messy stuff of life to what was happening right in front of me.